-Jon Cutright enters his 23rd season as the head coach of the women's cross country team in 2015.
+Jon Cutright enters his 25th season as the head coach of the women's cross-country team in 2017.

 In 2012, Juniata cut its team scores from the previous years, with both finishing top 25 at the NCAA Mideast Regional.

-During the 2010 season, the Juniata men placed two runners in the top ten, and had five finish among the top 20, led by Ceth Parker's fifth-place finish with a time of 27:26.40.
+During the 2010 season, the Juniata men placed two runners in the top ten, and had five finishes among the top 20, led by Ceth Parker's fifth-place finish with a time of 27:26.40.

 In women's cross country, all-region performer Laura Rupprecht led the Eagles to their 2007 crown.
 The Juniata women have finished third in the conference meet in 2009, 2010 and 2012 with three Eagle runners placing among the top ten in 2010.

 Cutright also serves as the head men's and women's track and field coach at Juniata.
 He took the job as the head of the track program prior to the 1998 spring season.
 He was the assistant track and field coach for both the men and women for three years before moving up to the head post.

 Cutright is a 1992 graduate of Ohio University and received his master's degree in athletic administration from the same institution in June of 1993.
 He was a two-time letter winner in cross country at Ohio and he also earned a monogram for track and field.
 During his running career, he placed seventh in the 800 meters at the 1992 Mid-American Conference championship.